-The January Plan included another substantial PEG for the BOE that would lower the agency's operating budget by more than \$5 million per year beginning in Fiscal 2010.
-As Fiscal 2010 will include citywide elections (that may include one or more run-off elections) and the possible introduction of new voting machine systems, it remains to be seen whether the agency's proposed Expense Budget of \$86.2 million will be sufficient, though this sum does include a rollover of \$14.9 million in surplus HAVA funds from Fiscal 2009.
+The January Plan includes another substantial PEG for the BOE that would lower the agency's operating budget by more than \$5 million per year beginning in Fiscal 2010.
+As Fiscal 2010 will include citywide elections (that may include one or more run-off elections) and the possible introduction of new voting machine systems, it remains to be seen whether the agency's proposed Expense Budget of \$71.8 million will be sufficient.